 Will we soon see ships in the port that are powered by hydrogen and supplied with replacement parts fresh from the 3D printer by autonomous drones?
 Will global supply chains be interconnected so that artificial intelligence independently regulates supply and demand?
 How can we design the future of logistics?

-HHLA works to identify megatrends and to derive technological innovations from them every day.
-Since 1885, the company has sought out new logistics solutions that will open the gateway to the future.
+Identifying logistical megatrends and deriving technological innovations from them – that's what we at HHLA work on every day.
+Our motivation is the future, renewal is our constant companion.
 This has been recognized and awarded many times, for example, FOCUS Money named HHLA the most innovative company in its segment in 2022.
-We introduce the most important current trends and projects on this page.

 How can artificial intelligence (AI) help us successfully manage future logistical challenges?
 Many basic ideas, concepts and successful applications already exist in practice.

-Digitalisation not only creates new business models and digital twins, it provides global data networks that allow carriers, production sites and warehouse tenants to communicate optimally.
+Digitalisation not only creates new business models and digital twins, it provides global data networks that allow carriers, production sites and warehouse tenants to communicate in the best possible way.

 We combine the expertise of HHLA with the agility of a start-up in order to promote innovative, digital ideas and actively help shape the transport of the future.